Publications

 • J. Duan, W. Barsukow, C. Klingenberg:

-• Abstract:The active flux (AF) method is a compact high-order finite volume method that evolves cell averages and point values at cell interfaces independently.
-Within the method of lines framework, the point value can be updated based on Jacobian splitting (JS), incorporating the upwind idea.
-However, such JS-based AF methods encounter transonic issues for nonlinear problems due to inaccurate upwind direction estimation.
-This paper proposes to use flux vector splitting for the point value update, offering a natural and uniform remedy to the transonic issue.
-To improve robustness, this paper also develops bound-preserving (BP) AF methods for one-dimensional hyperbolic conservation laws.
-Two cases are considered: preservation of maximum principle for the scalar case, and preservation of positive density and pressure for the compressible Euler equations.
-The update of the cell average in high-order AF methods is rewritten as a convex combination of using the original high-order fluxes and robust low-order (local Lax-Friedrichs or Rusanov) fluxes, and the desired bounds are enforced by choosing the right amount of low-order fluxes.
+• Abstract:The active flux (AF) method is a compact high-order finite volume method that simultaneously evolves cell averages and point values at cell interfaces.
+Within the method of lines framework, the existing Jacobian splitting-based point value update incorporates the upwind idea but suffers from a stagnation issue for nonlinear problems due to inaccurate estimation of the upwind direction, and also from a mesh alignment issue partially resulting from decoupled point value updates.
+This paper proposes to use flux vector splitting for the point value update, offering a natural and uniform remedy to those two issues.
+To improve robustness, this paper also develops bound-preserving (BP) AF methods for hyperbolic conservation laws.
+Two cases are considered: preservation of the maximum principle for the scalar case, and preservation of positive density and pressure for the compressible Euler equations.
+The update of the cell average is rewritten as a convex combination of the original high-order fluxes and robust low-order (local Lax-Friedrichs or Rusanov) fluxes, and the desired bounds are enforced by choosing the right amount of low-order fluxes.
 A similar blending strategy is used for the point value update.
-Several challenging benchmark tests are conducted to verify the accuracy, BP properties, and shock-capturing ability of the methods.
+In addition, a shock sensor-based limiting is proposed to enhance the convex limiting for the cell average, which can suppress oscillations well.
+Several challenging tests are conducted to verify the robustness and effectiveness of the BP AF methods, including flow past a forward-facing step and high Mach number jets.

 • W. Barsukow, M. Ricchiuto, D. Torlo: